LauriHursti/visions-datasets/README.md

 While files in ``validation/gt`` contain target detections for full card names, there's also target detections for single words.
 Those are in ``validation/gt_split``.
 Many text detection algorithms detect singular words, so this dataset is useful for them.

-In addition to card names the card type could be included if it's fully visible.
-Those should be removed when using the gt files for card detection validation.
+In addition to card names the card type can be included if it's fully visible.

 ## Connected components of text and noise